 Mother.
 Friend.
 Companion.
 Catalyzer.
 Project manager.
 Decaf coffee drinker.
 Katrin is responsible for the renovation of the Other Music Academy building and she manages projects in the OMA framework.
 She represents the Board Chair when he’s away.

 Board, Office, Live OMA, House & Garden, Children & Youth, Development, Yiddish Summer, OMAworks

-is a musician, dance master, cultural manager, arts consultant, workshop leader and researcher – above all in the field of Yiddish musical culture.
+is a musician, anthropologist of music, dance master, cultural manager, arts consultant, workshop leader and researcher – above all in the field of Yiddish musical culture.
 He studied Jazz Guitar (HfMT Köln) and is a mandolinist as well as author of articles about Yiddish music and dance.
 He has been part of Yiddish Summer Weimar and the Other Music Academy since the very beginning and feels lucky as a board member of Other Music Academy e.V. to participate in the development process of the OMA.

 Board, Children & Youth, Development, Yiddish Summer, OMAworks, Middle Eastern Music & Cultures